-In this article we will cover how to use forums, good writing practices, forum etiquette, and more.
+In this article, we will cover how to use forums, good writing practices, forum etiquette, and more.

-You will need a Hypixel.net account to use certain features such as posting threads, reacting to posts etc. You can view our article on How to sign up to the Hypixel forums found HERE.
+You will need a Hypixel.net account to use certain features such as posting threads, reacting to posts etc. You can view our article on How to sign up for the Hypixel forums found HERE.

 The Hypixel forums is a big place and there are many things that can be done to tailor your experience to your fitting.

 There are many options and preferences that can be changed to improve your experience on the Hypixel forums.
 Please view our article on How to edit your Hypixel Forums Profile which can be found HERE.

 When using our forums users are able to create "threads" which means you can create a post about a specific topic and other users will be able to discuss that topic.
 Please view our article on "Basics of a thread" which can be found HERE.